 Founder and President

 Aleta Antoinette is an entrepreneur whose business and leadership background is in the financial services arena, specializing in client-oriented management along with training and building teams for several organizations.
-Prior to being self-employed she worked in dispute resolution and mediation with a large corporation in a department that was created specifically for her to enable her ability to resolve conflict and make an unprofitable situation profitable for both the client and the company.
-She has held a Securities License, a Life and Health Insurance License, has a Real Estate License and has done specialized training in Mortgage Certification.
-Creating business on the foundation of integrity, creativity, cooperation and kindness are what she strives for daily.
+Prior to being self-employed, she worked in dispute resolution and mediation with a large corporation in a department that was created specifically for her to enable her ability to resolve conflict and make an unprofitable situation profitable for both the client and the company.
+She has held a Securities License, a Life and Health Insurance License, has a Real Estate License, and has done specialized training in Mortgage Certification.
+Creating a business based on integrity, creativity, cooperation, and kindness is what she strives for daily.

 Advisory Board Leadership Mentor